 CHAT WITH HER PAL COST HER A FEW BOB

 At court was Marion McMaster of Randall road, who, when she saw a former work colleague along Warwick Road decided to stop her car and have a natter.
 Trouble was, where she decided to park, only feet from a pedestrian crossing, was contrary to the highway-code, let alone dangerous and obstructive.
-A police officer booked her on the spot and the magistrates fined her £2 and endorsed her licence.
+A police officer booked her on the spot and the magistrates fined her £2 for her troubles, and endorsed her licence.

 BEATLE FANS DAFT DANCE

 “Although we appreciate that the Beatle’s music does do things to these young lads, I think this was going a bit too far, it was dangerous” said Inspector Albert Cox at the juvenile court.
 He was speaking during a case in which two 16-year-old boys were charged with wilfully obstructing the free passage of traffic.
-The bench heard that traffic was held up in Rosemary Hill because the two boys felt it was a good idea to start ‘Jiving and waving their arms about’ in the middle of the road with Beatle’s music blaring from a transistor radio held by friends on the pavement.
-Amongst the audience was by P. C. Victor Terry, who quickly stopped the boys performance.
+The bench heard that traffic was held-up in Rosemary Hill because the two boys felt it was a good idea to start ‘Jiving and waving their arms about’ in the middle of the road with Beatle’s music blaring from a transistor radio held by friends on the pavement.
+Amongst the audience was by PC Victor Terry, who quickly stopped the boys performance.
 And for the record, their jiving on a ‘Long and winding road’, cost them fines of £1 each.

 This ‘casual vacancy’ was caused by the resignation of Liberal Democrat, Jack Worrall, who was elected to the council in 2019.